harryob2/trainingGrantApp/docs/deployment.md

   3. There are pending migrations that haven't been applied

 To fix this:
-  1. Create a migration: python scripts/flask_migrate_helper.py --create-migration "Describe your changes"
+  1. Create a migration: python -m alembic revision --autogenerate -m "Describe your changes"
   2. Review the generated migration file
   3. Test the migration locally
   4. Commit the migration file and redeploy